dubba1212/Multilingual-Sentence-Classification-from-Scratch/README.md

-# Homework 2: Sentence Classification from Scratch CS 678
+# Multilingual Sentence Classification from Scratch

 ## Introduction
 This assignment involves building an end-to-end system for text classification in a multilingual setting.
 The task revolves around identifying the framing of sentences in various languages related to social issues like immigration and same-sex marriage.
 The assignment encompasses understanding the task specification, collecting and annotating data, training and testing models, and finally deploying the system.